CatalinaID/geekgirls/_posts/life/2017-2-26-Why-can't-Girls-Code.md

 tags: [geek girls, geek, geek life]
 ---

 In our geeks world, coding world, girls are minority.
 How this could happen?
 What are the challenges that girls are facing in our geeks world?
-Here are doodles on reasons why girls can't code that we have experienced.
+Here are doodles on reasons why girls can't code that Catalina has experienced.

 <figure>
     <img width="750" src="{{ site.github.url }}/assets/img/posts/why-cant-girls-code/cover-wrap.png">